This website uses cookies

 That tends to surprise people, particularly those who focus on point inflation or dismiss the program as mid-tier.
-But Hilton is not a points-first program for us at all.
-It works because of how the cards, credits, certificates, and status stack in practice, especially internationally.
+For us, Hilton is not a points-first program at all.
+It works because the pieces combine cleanly, especially on international stays.

 How We Ended Up With Multiple Aspire Cards